10 Easy Ways To Ditch Plastic

 1) Choose the paper straw or bring your own reusable one!
 Ever heard of the quote “It’s only one straw.
 Said 7 billion people.”?
 Well, it’s still relevant!
 Except now, we’re close to 8 billion total population.
 8 billion people multiply that by, maybe 340 days = 2.7 Trillion.
-Its not just one straw.
+Yes, It is not just ONE straw.

 2) Buy from bulk food stores.
 Did you know, Australians generate over 40 million tonnes of waste per year!
 Buying bulk cuts your plastic usage by more than HALF!
 Not to mention, you save money and minimise your trips to the grocery store!
-Here, you are encouraged to bring your own reusables for when purchasing your produce and there is no single use plastics involved!
+At the Green Life Warehouse, you are encouraged to bring your own reusables for when purchasing your produce.
 You can visit our store located in North Lakes, Brisbane or Online HERE.

 3) Try reusable food wrap.
-Just another easy and simple change you can make within your kitchen.
+Yet another easy and simple change you can make within your kitchen.
 There’s nothing worse than single use plastic sandwich bags, these are discarded after just a few hours of use!
 Costing more money replacing them then you would think and costing the environment even more.
 Our favourite solution?
 Reusable Beeswax wraps!
-Made from all-natural materials and can be reused repeatedly!
+Made from all-natural materials and can be reused repeatedly.

 4) Use a bamboo toothbrush.
 The average toothbrush has a life of just 3 months.
 The average person will throw away 300 toothbrushes in their lifetime.
 That’s over 90 billion toothbrushes across the globe.
 (Source) Switching to a bamboo toothbrush allows for this waste to instead be composted & biodegraded instead of contributing to a land fill waste heap.
 Our favourite toothbrush.